Gharib84/Python_Programs/README.md

 6. The Pig Dice Game
 7. The Movie List Version One
 8. The Movie List Version Two By Using CSV File
-9. The Movie List Version Three By Binary File
+9. The Book List Program By Using CSV
+10. The Total Calculator Program